 To read the rest of this sermon: Click Here

-Sunday Morning (August 24): I am beginning a new series on 1 Peter.
-We'll be covering the opening verses (vv.
-1-2) and doing some background.
+Sunday Morning (October 12): We are continuing our current sermon series on 1 Peter.
+This coming Lord's Day we'll be covering 1 Peter 3:18-22, and discussing baptism.
 Our Lord's Day worship service begins at 10:30 a.m.

 For more information and directions, check out the Christ Reformed website: Christ Reformed Church

-Mike Horton's newest book will be released in October.
+Mike Horton's newest book is ready to ship!
 You may recall the White Horse Inn series, "the Ordinary."
 Michael's manuscript was the basis for those programs.

 Here's the publisher's blurb (Zondervan):